dimitri-koenig/simple-vertec-api/docs/api.md

 Returns a new SimpleVertecApi object.

-* `xmlUrl`: A string containing the url the your vertec server, e.g. `https://vertec.company.com:8090/xml`
+* `xmlUrl`: A string containing the url the your vertec server, e.g. `https://vertec.company.com/xml`
-* `authUrl`: A string containing the auth url the your vertec server, e.g. `https://vertec.company.com:8090/auth/xml`
-* `username`: A string with your vertec username
-* `password`: A string with your vertec username
+* `apiKey`: A string with your vertec api key
 * `verbose` *(optional)*: A boolean which set on true will output additional log data
 * `defaultRequestOptions` *(optional)*: An object with addition request default options which can override standard options